laurenwillett/nuts-for-ysos/README.md

 ## Input YSO spectrum requirements
 Wavelength Range:
-The wavelength array cannot extend below 3300.0 Angstroms or above 10189.0 Angstroms.
+The wavelength array cannot extend outside the range of the Class III templates.
+For the default X-Shooter templates provided, the wavelengths must be above 3300.0 Angstroms and below 10189.0 Angstroms.

 Resolution:
 - Users should only use this tool on spectra with wavelength arrays spaced out by $\Delta \lambda = 0.3$ Angstroms or more.
 The provided X-Shooter template spectra are typically defined every 0.2 Angstroms except for a few (SO797, SO641 and SO999) that are defined every 0.3 Angstorms.
 The input spectrum therefore shouldn't be higher resolution than these template spectra-- the code was built to make the templates lower resolution as needed to match the data, but not the other way around.